backstage/backstage/docs/tutorials/quickstart-app-auth.md

         audience: https://gitlab.com # Or your self-hosted Gitlab instance URL
 ```

-2. Generate Gitlab Application for client id and secret
+2. Generate a GitLab Application client ID and secret

 - Log into Gitlab
 - Navigate to (Profile > Settings >